teknotus/microplayer-experiment/README.md

 Started with an empty head, and body.
 Then started adding stuff via javascript console, and when stuff worked okay I copied it to a script tag in the head.
 I plan on writing an Angular directive based on this, but the core currently has no dependencies.
 This won't work when loaded into browser as a file.
 It must be run from at least a localhost web server do to how web security works.

-Note it seems the current CSS only works on chrome.
+Note the CSS for microplayer5 works with firefox, but previous versions haven't been fixed yet.

 #Live demo